Picking the Perfect Location for an Off-site Retreat or Meeting

 - Ask the facilitator about their technical requirements.
 Do they need a certain number of empty walls, a projector, or a particular table/chair setup for the interactions they plan?

 - Find a room with natural light.
 Natural light and scenic views are a strong preference of mine, especially when I’m working with groups that need to engage in new thinking.
 After all, what’s the point of going to an off-site location if you’re locked up in a windowless room all day?

 - Ensure that the climate will be controllable.
-This goes without saying, but has been a recurring problem in my facilitation experiences.
-Optimal room temperature varies and may need adjusted based on the amount of sunlight, humidity, and time of year.
+This goes without saying but has been a recurring problem in my facilitation experiences.
+Optimal room temperature varies and may need adjusting based on the amount of sunlight, humidity, and time of year.

 - Secure a site with a variety of seating and places to stand.
 Folks are no longer willing to sit in uncomfortable chairs for hours at a time.
 Ensure that you have informal space for folks to congregate during breaks and room to move around.
 I like providing stand-up tables (or cocktail tables) on the sides of the room, for folks who want to stand or for break-out groups.

 - Provide appropriate table items.
 For example, I find that “fidget items” help some folks stay engaged and focused.
 Some researchers and practitioners suggest the most effective fidget toys can be manipulated with minimal hand-eye coordination, in order to not be visually distracting.
 For example, putty and stress balls don’t require the hand-eye coordination that “spinners” require.

 Although you might not have the flexibility or option to meet each of these suggestions, the more you can consider them, you’ll increase your chances of creating the ideal conditions for a facilitator to bring a group together to meet its goals.